bitrix24/b24restdocs/api-reference/sonet-group/members/sonet-group-user-request.md

 ## Description

 This method sends a request from the current user to join a social network group, while checking the current user's access rights to the group.
-If the group is open for free joining, the user immediately becomes a participant.
+If the group is open for free joining, the user immediately becomes a member.

 ## Returns `true` if the request was successful, or an error message.